leejs0620/T-cell_and_glial_pathology_in_PD/README.md

 # T-cell_and_glial_pathology_in_PD
-Code and data for The spatial landscape of glial pathology and adaptive immune response in Parkinson Disease
+Code and data for The spatial landscape of glial pathology and adaptive immune response in Parkinson's Disease

 # Spatial cross-correlation
 This is a Python module for spatial cross-correlation analyses